arunmur/DubstepSublime/README.md

 }
 ```

-<b>repo_autoupdate customisation</b>
+<b>autoupdate customisation</b>
-The repo_autoupdate command provided in Dubstep.sublime-settings file can also be customised.
-There are two parts to those commands, 'on_command' run something.
+The autoupdate command provided in Dubstep.sublime-settings file is used to run a command on trigger of another sublime window command.
+We use this to keep our git always upto date on our devbox.
+There are two parts to these commands. the trigger 'on_command' and 'commands', which is  a debstep_run command.
 To find the sublime command on which you want to run somethinng, on the sublime's console type

 ```
 sublime.log_commands(True)